- High Schools

 Post Application Approval

-There are two important outcomes that occur after approval or provisional approval are given.
+There are three important outcomes that occur after approval or provisional approval are given.
 These two steps are very important to ensure continued teaching in the 1818 ACC Program.

 Once the instructor is approved for the program they are given a probationary status to teach in the 1818 ACC Program for the first year a teacher participates.